SaucePan1/PGDataScience/README.md

 # PGDataScience
-Parental Guidance rated repository for the course Introduction to Data science and big data, ub postgrau
+Parental Guidance rated repository for the course Introduction to Data science and big data science.

+Will be used for capstone projects.